epfl-lasa/simulator-backend/pybullet_zmq/README.md

 First, make sure to clone [aica-technology/docker-images](https://github.com/aica-technology/docker-images) and install the scripts before you start, as the instructions below rely on those scripts.

-Second, build the image with `bash build.sh`.
+Second, build the image with `bash build-server.sh`.

 Finally, you have two options to run the container, either as a [runtime container](#run-container-in-interactive-mode) or as an [SSH server](#ssh-server-for-remote-development) for remote development.